adriancrc/Velocity-and-pressure-profile-in-pipes/README.md

 MATLAB&reg;

 ## License ##
-The license for this module is available in the [license.md](LICENSE.md) file in this GitHub repository.
+The license for this module is available in the [license](LICENSE) file in this GitHub repository.

 ## Support ##
 Please contact the <a href="mailto:adquesada@itcr.ac.cr">Adrián José Quesada Martínez.</a>